LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/multi-currency.md

 ![](/img/multi-currency1.png)

-A partial breakdown by currency can be found in the [Agent Goal Tracker](data-reporting-messaging-messaging-dashboards-goal-tracker-report.html) report (available in the Agent Manager BI), while a complete breakdown of currencies can be found in the Report Builder.
+A partial breakdown by currency can be found in the [Agent Goal Tracker](data-reporting-messaging-messaging-dashboards-goal-tracker-report.html) report (available in the Agent Manager BI), while a complete breakdown of currencies can be found in the [Report Builder.](data-reporting-report-builder-report-builder-overview.html)

 ![](/img/Multi-currency2.png)

-For further information on the Report Builder, read[ Report Builder overview](data-reporting-report-builder-report-builder-overview.html)

-### How to report multi currency on your account
+## How to report multi currency on your account

 No enablement is required for multi currency; it is automatically available to all accounts.